jsoniary-team/content/Advertisements/freek.md

 **We, two indie devs, have launched our first SaaS app for devs**

 I am feeling very excited and equally nervous to put this in front of you!

 Jsoniary replaces Postman & Swagger from your development toolkit.
 It is focused on being super easy to test, document and collaborate on APIs.
-You get a Desktop Client supporting REST, SOAP & GraphQL requests, Auto-Generate API Docs, Public Hosting of your API's Docs, a Smart API Editor, and Auto-Sync.
+You get a Desktop Client supporting REST, SOAP & GraphQL requests, Auto-Generated API Documentation, Public Hosting of your API's Docs, a Smart API Editor, and Auto-Sync.

 **API Weekly: A free, once-weekly e-mail round up of API News, Tutorials, Tools & Jobs**